Ryushe/mangamaker/notes.md

     - add skip functionality

 - get_covers:
+    - change when it gets the covers, eg: if I give 1-200 make when it splits it thats when it uses the cover to apply
     - if fails make option to repeat
     - make compare name in potential urls list, one closest gets added